Emhoff says somber Auschwitz visit key to antisemitism work

 Associated Press

-KRAKOW, Poland (AP) — Doug Emhoff, the husband of Vice President Kamala Harris, described being deeply moved by a “solemn and sad” visit to Auschwitz-Birkenau, and said Saturday that it was an important part of his work combating antisemitism for the Biden administration.
+KRAKOW, Poland (AP) — Doug Emhoff, the husband of U.S. Vice President Kamala Harris, said he was deeply moved by a “solemn and sad” visit to the former site of the Auschwitz-Birkenau death camp, describing it Saturday as an important part of his work combating antisemitism for the Biden administration.

-Emhoff told reporters that he will never forget his emotional visit to the site Friday, where he saw children’s shoes and human hair stripped from people before they were murdered in the Nazi German death camp.
+Emhoff told reporters he would never forget his emotional Friday visit to the memorial and museum at the site in Poland, where he saw children’s shoes and human hair stripped from people before they were killed in the Nazi German camp.
 Some 1.1 million people were killed there during World War II, around 90% of them Jews.

+“I feel a deep connection to all those who perished in Auschwitz,” he said in opening remarks during a roundtable discussion in Krakow on antisemitism.
+“I know many American Jews feel the same way.”

 Friday was the 78th anniversary of the liberation of the camp on Jan.
-27, 1945, with observances that second gentleman joined.
-He laid a wreath at an execution wall and listened to survivors recall what they had suffered there.
+27, 1945, with observances which the second gentleman joined.
+He paid tribute to victims at an execution wall and placed a candle near the ruins of crematoria where hundreds of millions of Jews were burned after being killed.

-He followed that visit with other events giving him the chance to learn more about the tragic fate of Jews in Europe.
-On Saturday he visited the Oskar Schindler Enamel Factory in Krakow, where he saw an exhibit about “Schindler’s List,” the 1,000 Jews saved by the German industrialist during the Holocaust.
+He followed that visit with other visits that helped him learn more about the tragic fate of Jews in Europe.
+On Saturday, he toured the Oskar Schindler Enamel Factory in Krakow, where he saw an exhibit about “Schindler’s List,” the 1,000 Jews saved by the German industrialist during the Holocaust.

-On Saturday evening he joined a Shabbat dinner with members of Krakow’s Jewish community, a chance to see how Jewish life is also growing again in central Europe.
+He also visited a new center run by the U.N. refugee agency, UNHCR, where he was briefed about its efforts to help Ukrainian refugees.
+Emhoff approached a group of Ukrainian woman doing arts and crafts at a table and told them that he wanted to let them know on behalf of the U.S. president and vice president that “we are going to support” Ukrainians.

+During the roundtable at Krakow’s Galicia Jewish Museum, he described antisemitism as a growing problem in the United States and across the world.

-He denounced “so-called” leaders who have been using antisemitism to promote their agendas and those who lack the courage to confront them at a time of murderous attacks on Jewish communities, hateful threats and antisemitic lies.
+He denounced “so-called” leaders who use antisemitism to promote their agendas and those who lack the courage to confront them at a time of murderous attacks on Jewish communities, hateful threats and antisemitic lies.

-“People used to be afraid to say these ugly epithets and lies out loud.
-Now they are literally screaming them.
-We are witnessing an epidemic of hate in the United States and internationally,” Emhoff said at the start of a roundtable on antisemitism held at the Galicia Jewish Museum.
+“People used to be afraid to say the ugly epithets and lies out loud.
+Now, they are literally screaming them.
+We are witnessing an epidemic of hate in the United States and internationally,” Emhoff said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.